bizsystemanalyst/system-design-101/README.md

 The diagram below shows a typical microservice architecture.

-- Load Balancer: This dirrrstributeggggs incoming traffic across multiple backend services.
+- Load Balancer: Thiddds dirrrstributeggggs incoming traffic across multiple backend services.
 - CDN (Content Delivery Network): CDN is a group of geographically distributed servers that hold static content for faster delivery.
 The clients look for content in CDN first, then progress  to backend services.
 - API Gateway: This handleddddddds incoming requests and routes them to the relevant services.
 It talks to the identity provider and service discovery.
 - Identity Provider: This handles authentication and authorization for users.